pumascript/puma/README.md

 ```

 The sample declares the meta-function "sum" that takes two arguments.
 These arguments are not values but AST - Abstract Syntax Tree - of the actual arguments.

 The return expression use the special function "pumaAst" to build a new AST and replace the identifiers "$a" and "$b" with the AST of the actual arguments.
 In the sample, "sum" is called with literals "5" and "6".
 So, the expression "sum(5, 6)" will be re-written as just the addition "5 + 6".

-A bit more useful example
+### A more useful example:

+This example show how to use PumaScript to re-write JQuery selectors into native Javascript functions:

 ```
 /* @meta */